Newcastle Cognitive and Behavioural Therapies (CBT) Centre – Patient Information Leaflet

 The therapies we offer are structured and at the start of your therapy we will help you to set practical goals.
 At the beginning of a session, you will work with your therapist to decide upon an agenda for that session, i.e. what you want to discuss and what kind of outcomes you would like.
 Your therapist will often help you work out what you will do between sessions once you have reached those outcomes.

-Another way in which your case will at times be discussed is with appropriate colleagues within the team for the purpose of supervision.
-All of our therapists are supervised.
-This is to ensure high professional standards are continually being met.
+Another way in which your case will, at times, be discussed is with appropriate colleagues within the team for the purpose of supervision.
+All our therapists access regular supervision.
+This is a space for them to reflect on their work to ensure high professional standards are continually being met.
 Again, we will ask your consent for this.

 The next section describes how our service operates and what will be required from you during therapy.
 It is important that you read this carefully so that you are fully informed about what to expect.